 df = pd.read_excel('../Data/default_of_credit_card_clients_courseware_version_1_21_19.xls')

 Note that you need to point the Excel reader to wherever the file is located.
 If it's in the same directory as your notebook, you could just enter the filename.
 The pd.read_excel method will load the Excel file into a DataFrame, which we've called df.
+By default, the first sheet of the spreadsheet is loaded, which in this case is the only sheet.
 The power of pandas is now available to us.

 Let's do some quick checks in the next few steps.
 First, do the numbers of rows and columns match what we know from looking at the file in Excel?